Chümoukedima

-Chümoukedima (/ˈtʃmʊkɛdimə/), formerly spelled Chumukedima, is a municipality in the Chümoukedima District of the Indian state of Nagaland.
+Chümoukedima (/ˈtʃmʊkɛdimə/), previously spelled Chumukedima, formerly known as Samaguting, is a municipality in the Chümoukedima District of the Indian state of Nagaland.
 It is situated on the left bank of the Chathe and with its surrounding area that includes several other towns and villages, the Chümoukedima Metropolitan Area is the largest urban agglomeration in Nagaland in terms of area and third largest in terms of population, after Dimapur and Kohima.